*offering in person and telehealth options*

 Author and Theologian, Frederick Buechner believed that we are called to a place where our deep gladness and the world’s deep hunger meet.
-That is what I found when pursuing a second career in therapy.
-My own journey has led me to believe that all people have unmeasurable value and worth.
-It is my deep gladness to be able to sit with others in their hurts and struggles and build a relationship rooted in trust and vulnerability.
+I have found my purpose in this world as a therapist; joining with others and seeing them exactly where they are in the moment.
+Without agenda.
+Without judgment.
+I believe that all people have immeasurable value and worth, and I experience deep gratitude in building relationships rooted in vulnerability and openness, while sitting with others in their pain and struggle.

-Prior to my work as a therapist, I spent 12 years working for non profit organizations in pursuit of justice.
-My heart’s desire is to see us live in a space with less hurt, more compassion, and deeper understanding of ourselves and others.
-I have a Master’s degree in marriage and family therapy as well as in theology and am comfortable exploring spiritual questions or supporting those whose pursuit is apart from spiritual beliefs.
+Prior to my work as a therapist, I spent 12 years working for non-profit organizations in pursuit of justice.
+My heart’s desire is to live in a world with less hurt, more compassion, and greater awareness of each other.
+As someone born and raised outside of Chicago, IL, I know how to be direct and firm in love.
+We will work together to reduce suffering, through being authentically present.
+Having completed my Master’s degrees in both marriage and family therapy, and theology, I am comfortable exploring both spiritual and non-spiritual beliefs.

-Much of my life I have worked with teenagers and absolutely adore them!
+For most of my 20s and 30s I worked with teenagers and absolutely adore them!
 I like to say when working with teens that my “inner junior high boy” will always be a part of me.
-I giggle internally when people use the word “duty” in a sentence, love to use humor, and find it my personal goal to help all teens embrace their awkwardness by being the most awkward one in the room! 🙂 When I see the hurt that teens are dealing with today, my heart to is drawn toward bringing hope, laughter, joy, and healing into their individual and family experiences.
+I giggle internally when people use the word “duty” in a sentence, embrace inappropriate humor, and find it my personal goal to help all teens accept their awkwardness by being the most awkward one in the room! 🙂 When I see the hurt that teens are dealing with today, my heart is drawn toward bringing hope, laughter, joy, and healing into their individual and family experiences.

-But as an adult, I have also found a passion for working with adults and couples.
-Drawing from my own experiences of hurt/pain, joy, and hope, and from living as an empathetic person in the world for nearly 40 years, I have found it easy to connect to others in their experiences, both positive and negative.
-And I believe that connection brings healing.
-I use this to inform my work with couples and with individuals.
+I have also have a passion for working with adults and couples.
+Drawing from my own experiences of hurt, pain, joy, and hope, and from living as an empathetic person in the world for over 44 years, I find it comes naturally to connect to others in their experiences, both positive and challenging.
+And, I believe that connection brings healing.
+This informs all my work with couples and with individuals.